claracmy/WDI_PROJECT_3/README.md

-# WDI_GROUP_PROJECT
+# WDI_GROUP_PROJECT - WATSON'S JOKES
+## Stack
+- MongoDB
+- Express.js

-- clara
+- AngularJS
-- Ismail
+- Node.js
-- My code is better bro!!!!!
+## Introduction
+The original idea of the app was to utilise the IBM Watson API to convert text materials to speech.
+However, upon realising the characters limit imposed, we decided to pivot into a jokes app.